 Heel pain can make it quite challenging for you to participate in your day-to-day activities because it makes it very difficult for you to walk.
 Walking is essential while working and since you heal has some issues, your productivity at work is also reduced.
-Therefore, if you are experiencing leg pain and seeking relief, Dr. Han Nguyen is one of the qualified specialists who will provide a solution to your concern.
-He is a podiatrist who diagnoses and treats heel pain using cutting-edge techniques like radial shockwave therapy and MLS laser therapy to help you restore your quality of life and reduce your discomfort.
+Therefore, if you are experiencing leg pain and seeking relief, Dr. Han Nguyen is one of the qualified specialists who will provide a solution to your concernA podiatrist who diagnoses and treats heel pain using cutting-edge techniques like radial shockwave therapy and MLS laser therapy always suggests you to wear heel pain relief socks to help you restore your quality of life and reduce your discomfort.
 Below is all you are required to know concerning heel pain.

 What is heel pain?

 Generally, heel pain causes throbbing, aching, and discomfort at the back or bottom of your heel.
 Heel pain is commonly due to tear and wear, more serious underlying conditions, or overuse of your leg.
 And if it is left untreated, it can easily progress and become a very chronic issue.
 Therefore, if your pain is persistent and prevents you from participating in your daily routine effectively, you are required to seek medical help.

 What are some common causes of heel pain?